stan2000-droid/Final-Project/README.md

 - Optimize video resolution for better processing speed
 - Configure appropriate confidence thresholds to reduce false positives

-## 📞 Support

-For questions, issues, or contributions, please:
-- Open an issue on GitHub
-- Contact the development team
-- Check the documentation for common solutions

----

 **Built with ❤️ for wildlife conservation and research**